Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 After this bit of code we should have three objects.

 1. `embedding_model` -- Pre-trained relationships between words, which is a matrix 300 x 400,000.
 2. `index2word` -- A dictionary containing `key-value` pairs, the key being the word as a string and value being the integer representing the word.
-Note, these integers correspond with the index in the relationship matrix.
+Note, these integers correspond with the index in the `embedding_model`.
 3. `word2idx` -- A list containing all the words.
 The index corresponds to the word's position in the word embeddings.
 Essentially, the reverse of the `index2word`.
 ![](https://ladvien.com/images/embeddings_1.png)